 - Signature of head of household, any adult household member or an authorized representative, or responsible minor.

-For questions and assistance, please call the 24 hour toll free automated information line:
+For questions and assistance, please call:

 Important Information About the CalFresh Able Bodied Adults Without Dependents (ABAWD) Time Limit